Links on SoundGuys may earn us a commission. Learn more.

 How to get the most out of your Apple Music subscription

 If you’re paying $9.99 USD or more a month for an Apple Music subscription, you want to make sure you’re getting the best bang for your buck.
-Apple Music has lots of features for discovering, listening to, and experiencing music that you can use to really elevate your streaming service experience and broaden your horizons.
+Apple Music has many features for discovering, listening to, and experiencing music that you can use to elevate your streaming service experience and broaden your horizons.
 However, you may not be aware of all the features available to you when you first jump in—let’s take a look.

 How can you experience spatial audio with your Apple Music subscription?